FerneyCan/FerneyCan/README.md

 - 👋 Hi, I’m @FerneyCan
 - 👀 I’m interested in aprender lenguaje de programación PYTHON
-- 🌱 I’m currently a Mathematics and Physics teacher.
+- 🌱 I’m currently a Mathematics and Physics teach.
 - 💞️ I’m looking to collaborate on the necessary actions to acquire skills and abilities in programming and artificial intelligence
 - 📫 How to reach me: ferneycan@gmail.com